 - Eye alignment

 - Muscular function

 What are the most common reasons for visiting an optometrist?

 According to Ophthalmologist and Oculoplastic Surgeon Dr. Elizabeth Chiang of Wealthy Mindset, the most common reason is when people can’t see well, usually because they need eyeglasses or have cataracts.
 Other common reasons include pain or irritation of the eye.
-Some people have diseases of the eye and need to have a regular follow-up for treatment and monitoring.
+Some people have diseases of the eye and need to have regular follow-up appointments for treatment and monitoring.
 People with diabetes are recommended to have an eye exam at least once a year to monitor diabetic retinopathy.

 How often are eye exams recommended?

 The American Optometric Association (AOA) recommends scheduling a baby’s first eye exam around six months of age.
 Dr. Chiang suggests children who don’t see well should have an eye exam every year.
 If good vision isn’t developed during childhood, someone may never have good vision; a condition called amblyopia.